-A story may be written in story form or may be contained within other literary material, such as a treatment or a screenplay, for purposes of receiving a "Story by" credit.
+A story may be written in story form or may be contained within other literary material, such as a treatment or a teleplay, for purposes of receiving a "Story by" credit.

-3. "Screen Story by"
+3. "Television Story by"

-Screen Story credit may not be shared by more than two writers.
+Television Story credit may not be shared by more than two writers.

-If the writer is furnished source material but takes from it only a springboard, a characterization, an incident or some equally limited contribution, creating a substantially new and different story from the source material, he/she may receive "Screen Story by" credit but only as the result of arbitration.
-In such cases, the author of the source material may be given credit that specifies the form in which such material was acquired -- for instance, "From a Play by," "From a Novel by," "From a Saturday Evening Post Story by," "From a Series of Articles by," "Based on a Story by," etc.
+If the writer is furnished source material but takes from it only a characterization, an incident or some equally limited contribution, creating a substantially new and different story from the source material, he/she may receive credit for "Television Story by," but only as the result of arbitration.
+In such cases the author of the source material may be given credit that specifies the form in which his/her material was acquired -- for instance, "From a Play by," "From a Novel by," "From a Saturday Evening Post Story by," "From a Series of Articles by," "From a Story by," etc.

-4. "Screenplay by"
+4. "Teleplay by"